rooseveltframework/fallback-dependencies/CONFIGURATION.md

 ## Remove stale directories from dependency target folder

-To remove stale directories from the dependency target folder, set the environment variable `FALLBACK_DEPENDENCIES_REMOVE_STALE_DIRECTORIES` to `true`.
+To remove stale directories from the dependency target folder, set the environment variable `FALLBACK_DEPENDENCIES_REMOVE_STALE_DIRECTORIES` to `true` or set `removeStaleDirectories` in `fallbackDependencies` package.json config.